-Recovery after a system failure is as good as your most recent backup.
-Immediately after software setup, you should create system repair discs (select models only) using HP Recovery Disc Creator using the installed optical drive (select models only) or an optional external optical drive and back up your system.
+You should create system repair media and your initial backup immediately after initial system setup.
 As you add new software and data files, you should continue to back up your system on a regular basis to maintain a reasonably current backup.
-The system repair discs (select models only) are used to start up (boot) the computer and repair the operating system in case of system instability or failure.
+You should also create Windows system repair media (select models only) which can be used to start up (boot) the computer and repair the operating system in case of system instability or failure.
 Your initial and subsequent backups allow you to restore your data and settings if a failure occurs.